daria71sukhova/teberda.tools/README.md

 ## Getting started
 You may download the .zip file with the package and install from your local machin or you can install it directly from GitHub.
 ### Installation
-To install package from local source file (.zip archive) you sould do:
+To install package from local source file (.zip archive) you should do:
 ```
 install.packages("path/to/your/source/file", repos = NULL, type = "source")
 ```